Rosalind Franklin with microscope in 1955 (Image by MRC Laboratory of Molecular Biology on Wikimedia Commons)

 Her story inspired Anna Ziegler to write the play “Photograph 51”, which was performed at the Noël Coward Theatre, London in 2015, with Nicole Kidman playing Rosalind.

-In 2019, following a public call for suggestions, it was agreed that the Mars rover to be launched in 2020 – the centenary of her birth – to search for evidence of life on Mars, will bear her name.
-It could not be more appropriate that the search for extra-terrestrial life should be associated with the name of one who made such a vital contribution to the discovery of the molecular basis of life on Earth.
+In 2019, following a public call for suggestions, it was agreed that the Mars rover due to be launched in 2020 – the centenary of her birth – to search for evidence of life on Mars, would bear her name.
+Although the project has now been postponed until 2022, it could not be more appropriate that the search for extra-terrestrial life should be associated with the name of one who made such a vital contribution to the discovery of the molecular basis of life on Earth.